Food and Nutrition

 • The NHLBI-funded DASH-Sodium Trial included 412 people who followed a typical American diet or the DASH diet and consumed either 3,300 mg, 2,300 mg or 1,500 mg of sodium daily.
 The study found that people who consumed less sodium had lower blood pressure at 30 days; people who followed the DASH diet and had lower sodium intakes had the lowest blood pressure of all the groups.

-“I’ve been recommending the DASH diet to my patients for years,” says Jennifer Boozer, DO, a family medicine specialist at Keck Medicine of USC and clinical associate professor of family medicine at the Keck School of Medicine of USC.
+“I’ve been recommending the DASH diet to my patients for years,” says Jennifer Boozer, DO, a family medicine specialist with Keck Medicine of USC.
 “I feel confident in recommending the DASH diet because, unlike fad diets, we have lots of research showing its benefits.
 I also appreciate that it can help my patients avoid blood pressure medications.”

 In addition, the DASH diet is relatively easy to follow, as it doesn’t eliminate entire food groups or require calorie counting or any special foods that you can’t readily find at your regular grocery store.